-Scott Yount serves as the chaplain for God’s Hidden Treasures in Bila Tserkva, Ukraine.
-Scott teaches the Bible at the local orphanage for children with disabilities as well as in local villages.
+Scott Yount has been serving as the chaplain for God’s Hidden Treasures in Bila Tserkva, Ukraine for 4 years.
+Scott teaches the Bible at the local orphanage for children with disabilities.
 He helps organize and run Bible camps for children with disabilities.
+Pastor Scott preaches at the Church of Hope, a handicap accessible church reaching out to people with special needs formed in 2017 by God’s Hidden Treasures.

 He is an ordained TAALC Lutheran Pastor.
 Growing up in Elk Grove, California, Scott first went to Ukraine to help run a camp for children with disabilities in 2007.
 He began full time ministry in Ukraine in June of 2014.